aaronmichaelfrost/twoloop-website/blog-posts/devblog-4.md

 Two new deployables.
 Zero bugs.
 One click world deployment.

-### New Roadmap
+### Your Vote Matters

-Please vote on what you like / dislike!
+Please vote on what you like / dislike on our new roadmap!
 This is a systems based survival game.

+At the moment, I just tossed all my ideas into Claude, and it gave me this timeline.
+So, things will look a lot different soon as we actually begin to plan things.

 [Check it out here](https://www.twoloop.net/?page=roadmap).
 ![Roadmap](devblog4-images/roadmap.png)